 Here’s my low-code way to set up your blog site with Medium-like design

-I’m going to share a list of setup, customization & toolkit that I used in making this Medium clone.
+I’m going to share a list of setup, customization & toolkit that I used in making a Medium clone.
 And it’s a low-code!
 You can get yours done in 2 hours.

 1. Starting point 💡